 How long have you been training in Taekwondo?
 And what got you started?

-I have been training in Taekwondo for 25 years.
+I have been training in Taekwondo for over 30 years.
 I have always had an interest in Martial arts and Taekwondo was something that I always wished to learn.
 Asian philosophies always have had an interesting history and a lot of intrigue.
 So my cousin was already training and asked me to join the club with her.
 So I started my journey into the Art of Self Defence and guess who the Instructor was – Randall Jones.

 Highlights of your Taekwondo success?